 Hire A Buggy, Quad or 4X4

 If you’re looking for an adrenaline boost before you go swimming, then hire a buggy or a quad bike to drive yourself into the bay!
+We have written a whole guide about hiring a buggy in Paphos here!

 It’s a more flexible way to get there because you can choose when you go and how long you stay for.